jrconway3/lt-maker/docs/source/guides/skill_item_tutorials/Conditional-Passives-I.md

     game.turncount

 ### Step 4.A: [Lucky Seven] Set a simple condition
-Simple conditions only take the bare minimum for it to work, two elements and one operator.
+Simple conditions only take the bare minimum for it to work, two elements and one **comparison operator**.
 Some of these conditions may have multiple syntaxes.

 The syntax for **conditions** is:

-    {A} <operator> {B}
+    {A} <comparison operator> {B}

-Here's the list of all **operators**:
+Here's the list of all **comparison operators**:
 |Operator|Explanation|Notes
 |--|--|--|
 |==|A is equal to B|-